-1.3.
+2.7.
 Membership

-Membership of the USREC/RECs is through nomination and co-option.
+- Membership of the RECs is through nomination and co-option.
 Each member is appointed for three years with the option of renewing his/her term.
-All members are required to supply the USREC/RECs Administrator with their abbreviated CV at the beginning of their term of office.
-All members should be in good standing, with a working knowledge of ethical codes and guidelines as per the Terms of Reference.

-All members and support staff are required to sign a confidentiality agreement prior to appointment to the USREC/RECs s.
-A copy of this agreement will be given to the USREC/RECs member, with the original being kept in the USREC/RECs administration file.

-Should a member not attend three consecutive meetings, without an apology acceptable to the committee, their membership may be terminated.
-In the instance where a committee member cannot attend, he/she must send their comments to the USREC/RECs Secretariat/Administrator.
+All members are required to supply the RECs Administrator with their abbreviated CV at the beginning of their term of office.
+All members should be in good standing, with a working knowledge of ethical codes and guidelines as per the Terms of Reference. - All members and support staff are required to sign a confidentiality agreement prior to appointment to the RECs.
+A copy of this agreement will be given to the RECs member, with the original being kept in the REC administration file. - Should a member not attend three consecutive meetings, without an apology acceptable to the committee, their membership may be terminated.
+In the instance where a committee member cannot attend, he/she must send their comments to the RECs Secretariat/Administrator.

-1.4.
+2.8.
 Training

-All new USREC/RECs members will be issued with the SOPs and any other relevant documentation of the USREC/RECs for them to familiarise themselves with the policies and procedures.
-They will be introduced to the administrative staff and should they require contact details of other USREC/RECs members it will be made available to them.
+All new REC members will be issued with the SOPs and any other relevant documentation of the UREC for them to familiarise themselves with the policies and procedures.
+They will be introduced to the administrative staff and should they require contact details of other REC members it will be made available to them.

-All USREC/RECs members will be required to have continuous personal development (at least once a year) in research ethics.
-The institution may facilitate ethical conduct of scholarly research by providing research ethics training for researchers and members of the USREC/RECs.
+All REC members will be required to have continuous personal development (at least once a year) in research ethics.
+The institution may facilitate ethical conduct of scholarly research by providing research ethics training for researchers and members of the REC.
 Researchers are encouraged to have ethics training when conducting research.

-1.5.
+2.9.
 Conflict of interest

-Members of the USREC/RECs are expected to make decisions and conduct their oversight responsibilities in an independent manner, free from bias and undue influence.
-USREC/RECs members (and members of their immediate families) maybe involved in activities that could be perceived as conflicting with their USREC/RECs responsibility.
-The integrity of the USREC/RECs review process can be compromised if such conflicts of interests are not disclosed and where necessary, avoided.
+Members of the UREC are expected to make decisions and conduct their oversight responsibilities in an independent manner, free from bias and undue influence.
+UREC members (and members of their immediate families) maybe involved in activities that could be perceived as conflicting with their UREC responsibility.
+The integrity of the UREC review process can be compromised if such conflicts of interests are not disclosed and where necessary, avoided.